TritonDataCenter/rfd/rfd/0061/README.md

 up CNAPI's IP address and begins to periodically post to a URL there.

 This CNAPI endpoint is the first step in computing compute node `status`.

+### Compute Node Agent Task Execution

+One method CNAPI use to execute code on a compute node is via `cn-agent`.

+# Next Steps

+## Server Status

+CNAPI's existing server status management mechanism relies on writing to moray each time a heartbeat is received.
+For large numbers of compute nodes, each heartbeating every 5 seconds, this becomes prohibitive.

+It would be ideal to only have to write to moray any time there is a signficant change in server's status (ie it comes up or goes down).

+Any new logic should not signficantly regress existing CNAPI behaviour.

+### Tentative Plan

+Have cn-agent maintain persistent connections to CNAPI and use these to determine server status.
+Only write to moray if/when something changes.

+#### POV of cn-agent

+On start-up:
+    - resolve cnapi.\<datacenter\_name>.<dns\_domain>
+    - open a (HTTP?) connection to CNAPI

+Periodically:
+    - write a byte to CNAPI via this connection

+#### POV of CNAPI

+On start-up:
+    - cnapi ensures it has a moray bucket (cnapi_instance_agent) (string cnapi_uuid, string server_uuid)

+On receiving a new connection:
+    - write a record with CNAPI uuid and the uuid of cn-agent server
+    - CNAPI's restify endpoint accepts a connection from a cn-agent residing on compute node with identified by `server_uuid`

+On connection opened:
+    - update server status => 'running'

+On connection loss:
+    - check if `cnapi_instance_agent` bucket still lists us as the CNAPI acting on behalf of this compute node.
+If so:
+        - update server status => 'unknown'
+      else:
+        - do nothing

+Periodically:
+    - check all tracked connections have sent a byte in the last 2 seconds.

+If no message in last 2 seconds:
+    - update server status => 'unknown'

+Questions/Thoughts:
+    - how does cn-agent maintain compatability with older CNAPI
+    - how does CNAPI maintain compatability with older cn-agent